meronmkifle/NinjaTrader-Portfolio-Trading-Analytics-Dashboard/README.md

-# TradeLens Pro - NinjaTrader Portfolio Analytics
+# NinjaTrader Portfolio Analytics Dashboard

 A comprehensive trading analytics dashboard built with Streamlit for NinjaTrader users who trade multiple algorithmic strategies.
 Analyze individual strategy performance and see how strategies work together in a combined trading account.